crawl/crawl/crawl-ref/docs/crawl_manual.rst

   able to affect you.
 You can get a rough idea of your current MR by pressing '@' or '%'.

+Size
+  Different species have different sizes: Spriggans and Felids are little;
+  Halflings and Kobolds are small; Ogres and Trolls are large; Nagas, Centaurs are large with a medium torso; all other species are medium-sized.
+Many transmutations will change your size too.
+Size affects your evasion: the smaller your character the more evasive it is.
+On the other hand, characters of larger than medium size do not suffer the usual attack penalties when standing in shallow water.
+Characters of smaller than medium size will have problems with some larger weapons.
+Little characters and large characters are not able to use most types of armour.
+Players and monsters can only constrict foes of the same size or smaller.
+In the dungeon you can also meet tiny, very large and giant creatures.

 Stealth
   High stealth allows your character to move through the dungeon undetected.
   It is affected by your species, dexterity, Stealth skill, and the encumbrance